-Dozens killed as landslides bury villages in Afghanistan and Pakistan
+More than 100 killed as avalanches bury villages in Afghanistan and Pakistan

-Numbers are expected to rise as rescuers reach isolated regions where it's feared more people are trapped beneath the snow.
+The death toll is expected to rise as rescuers reach isolated regions where it's feared more people are trapped beneath the snow.

 Mohamaddi said that most of the victims were women and children, and that deaths were reported in the provinces of eastern Nuristan, northern Parwan, Sar-e-Pul, Badakhshan and eastern Wardak.